Viscously Stirring Particle Disks into Lorentzians and Gaussians to Infer Dynamical and Collisional Masses (ARKS XIII): Vertical scattering in shear-dominated particle disks

 \section{Vertical scattering in shear-dominated particle disks}

 We show that the same $|\Delta i| \propto i$ scaling for scatterings in a dispersion-dominated, out-of-equipartition disk holds in a shear-dominated disk, where bodies are not on crossing orbits and their relative velocities are controlled by the background Keplerian shear instead of by eccentricities and inclinations.
-Figure \ref{fig:appendix} shows the setup: a small body (test particle) and a big body perturber of mass $m_{\rm b}$, separated in semimajor axis by $d \equiv |a_{\rm b} - a| \ll a$.
-We measure $d \equiv FR_{\rm H}$ in units of the big body's Hill radius $R_{\rm H} = [m_{\rm b}/(3m_\star)]^{1/3} a_{\rm b} = (\mu_{\rm b}/3)^{1/3} a_{\rm b}$ with $F > 1$, and define a Hill eccentricity and inclination, $e_{\rm H} = i_{\rm H} \equiv (\mu_{\rm b}/3)^{1/3}$.
+Figure \ref{fig:appendix} shows the setup: a small body (test particle) and a big body perturber of mass $m_{\rm b}$, separated in semimajor axis by $b \equiv |a_{\rm b} - a| \ll a$.
+We measure $b \equiv FR_{\rm H}$ in units of the big body's Hill radius $R_{\rm H} = [m_{\rm b}/(3m_\star)]^{1/3} a_{\rm b} = (\mu_{\rm b}/3)^{1/3} a_{\rm b}$ with $F > 1$, and define a Hill eccentricity and inclination, $e_{\rm H} = i_{\rm H} \equiv (\mu_{\rm b}/3)^{1/3}$.

-The relative shearing velocity between the bodies is $v_{\rm rel} \simeq (3/2) n d$, where $n$ is the local mean motion.
-Under the same impulse approximation that we used to write down eqs.~(\ref{eq:kickoom}) and (\ref{eq:kickoom_e}), every close encounter (conjunction) changes the small body eccentricity by:
+The relative shearing velocity between the bodies is $v_{\rm rel} \simeq (3/2) n b$, where $n$ is the local mean motion (orbital angular frequency).
+Under the same impulse approximation that we used to write down eq.~(\ref{eq:kickoom}), every close encounter (conjunction) changes the small body eccentricity by:

-The inclination change is derived the same way except that it is downweighted by the factor $f_N$, whose magnitude is of order $ia$ (vertical epicyclic excursion) divided by $d$ (horizontal separation; see Fig.~\ref{fig:appendix}):
+The inclination change is derived the same way except that it is downweighted by the factor $f_N$, whose magnitude is of order $ia$ (vertical epicyclic excursion) divided by $b$ (horizontal separation; see Fig.~\ref{fig:appendix}):

-valid for $ia < d$ or equivalently $i < F i_{\rm H}$ (sub-Hill inclinations).
-Thus $\Delta i \propto i$, and repeated encounters (assuming they are uncorrelated; for a single big body this requires $F \lesssim 3$ for the small body to stay within the big body's chaotic zone) should lead to diffusion in $\log i$ and by extension a vertical Lorentzian profile.
+valid for $ia < b$ or equivalently $i < F i_{\rm H}$ (sub-Hill inclinations).
+Thus $\Delta i \propto \pm i$, and repeated encounters (assuming they are uncorrelated; for a single big body this requires $F \lesssim 3$ for the small body to stay within the big body's chaotic zone) should lead to diffusion in $\log i$ and by extension a vertical Lorentzian profile.
 Eccentricities should grow faster than inclinations insofar as $\Delta e > \Delta i$, as appears borne out at early times for our $N$-body \texttt{Runs E} and \texttt{EE} (Table \ref{tab:paras}).
-We could go further to explore shear-dominated stirring rates (e.g.~\citealt{ida93}; \citealt{goldreich04}), but are unmotivated to do so as Jankovic et al.~(2026) have shown that debris disks could not have been stirred to their present states under shear-dominated conditions.
+We could go further to explore shear-dominated stirring rates (e.g.~\citealt{ida92,ida93}; \citealt{goldreich04}), but are unmotivated to do so as Jankovic et al.~(2026) have shown that debris disks could not have been stirred to their present states under shear-dominated conditions.

 {